Portimão: Economy

 The community, which was founded on the right margin of the Arade River, and oriented towards the sea, is inserted in a region whose geography and physical characteristics justify a seafaring economy.
 Its maritime economy allowed the development of industries oriented towards salination of fish, the open-water fishing industry, conservation and canning, the construction of ships and transport.
 Further, the Arade basin permitted rural commerce associated with cultivation of carob, fig, almonds and the saw-milling/forestry industry (including cork), among others.

 In the last quarter of the 20th century, tourism became an accentuated economic factor in the regions growth, with the development of activities oriented towards the sea and development of seasonal infrastructures that permitted an influx of new money.
 By the beginning of the 21st century, 74% of the roughly 2,000 annual overnight stays originated from the United Kingdom, Portugal and Ireland.
 Seasonal concentration (44%) usually occurred around the high-summer months (July, August and September).

 The Algarve in general is a major draw for tourists.
 In 2018, the region's income from tourism was over a billion euros; the number of visitors totaled 4.2 million.
 The region's tourism contributed €1.08 billion to the economy in that year.

+Portimão railway station is on the Linha do Algarve.